ewall/meteor-foundation/README.md

 ## About this package

+> :warning: **DEPRECATED**: Zurb Foundation for Sites 5 was last updated in 2015.
+Please consider using Foundation 6.

 Available from the [Atmosphere package repository](https://atmospherejs.com/ewall/foundation) or on [Github.com](https://github.com/ewall/meteor-foundation).

 *This package is now up-to-date with the latest Foundation 5.* If you are still on Foundation 4, check out my [Foundation-4](https://atmospherejs.com/package/Foundation-4) package instead.